halvaradop/ts-shortify-cli/README.md

 - \-c or \--create (default): Creates a shortened URL based on the provided source URL.
 - \-d or \--domain: Define a custom domain (if supported by the shortening service) for your shortened URLs
 - \-i or \--short-id: Customize the unique identifier (short code) for the shortened URL, allowing you to create more memorable links.
+- \-h or \--help: To learn more about the settings and flags available in the package.

 ## Examples
 ```bash